 • Awareness in Bereavement Care (Cruse Bereavement Care)

 My background includes serving more than three years as a volunteer for the UK national charity Cruse Bereavement Care.
 I also spent several years living and working in the USA.
-This combined life experience enables me to work within a diversity of circumstances, including different age groups and ethnicities, those suffering anxiety and/or depression, and people suffering in the aftermath of trauma and/or loss.
+This combined life experience enables me to work within a diversity of circumstances, including different age groups and ethnicities, those suffering anxiety and/or depression, and people suffering in the aftermath of loss.

 I am an accredited member of the National Counselling Society and on a register that has been accredited by the Professional Standards Authority.